urasssopretty/urasssopretty/README.md

 ## Hi there✨~
-I'm software develper.\
+I'm C++ software develper.\
-I'm using: cpp, c# and python.\
-I' interesting in keyobards, note-taking, data-oriented design, pseudorandom number generators, gamedev, new ways to interact with computer
+I'm interested in creating damn fast programs.\

-updated: 01.07.2023
+updated: 13.01.2024

 <!---
 urasssopretty/urasssopretty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.